Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

-The original Aitken method with just two components cannot fit the Stokes spectra, causing the inferred absorptive polarization to be overestimated.
-The extended Aitken method with three components does fit the Stokes spectra exactly, resulting in a reasonable amount of absorptive polarization by also fitting with the third component of polarization.
+The original Aitken method with just two components cannot fit the Stokes spectra shown in Figure \ref{W3-AE+EAS-SPL}, causing the inferred absorptive polarization to be overestimated.
+The extended Aitken method with three components does fit the Stokes spectra exactly, resulting in a reasonable amount of absorptive polarization by including a small amount of the third component of polarization.
 The inferred scattering component of polarization at 10.3 $\mu$m at this sightline has value of about 1.1\%, a relative maximum in the image.
-The third component could be due to scattering or could be due to absorption by or emission from a different type of dust.
-Note that these spectra are not debiased, and so the magnitude of the polarization shown there is slightly higher than presented in the image.
-Debiasing is not performed, because, given that the uncertainties in the Stokes values between observed wavelengths cannot be accurately estimated, debiasing would produce artifacts in the curves.
+Instead of scattering, the third component of polarization could be due to absorption by or emission from graphite, or from a different type of dust.

 Next we focus on the brighter infrared source marked with a circled cross at an offset of (-0\farcs6, 0\farcs0), i.e., to the left (NE) of the origin of images.
 Figure \ref{W3-AE+EAS-Main-NE} shows the average percent polarization and PA observed in 0\farcs24$\times$0\farcs24 box apertures plotted as diamonds with error bars, computed from the Stokes spectra (plot not shown).
 The left-hand plot shows the polarization and PA derived using the original Aitken method: red dashed curves are the absorptive components, blue dot-dashed curves are the emissive components.
 The right-hand plot shows the polarization and PA resulting from the extended Aitken method, with the scattering polarization plotted as short-dashed violet curves.
-The solid black curves are the sums of the components.
+The solid black curves are the sums of the components, and the gray shading indicates the range of 1-sigma uncertainty of the fits.
 Again, the extended Aitken method fits the data better by including a small amount of scattering polarization component.
+The original method fit is somewhat acceptable but overestimates the polarization.
 The secondary star of W3 IRS5, with offset (+0\farcs6, 0\farcs0) to the right (SW) of the origin, is also marked with a circled cross.
 Plots of Aitken method fits at the sightline of the secondary source of W3 IRS5 are shown in the Appendix Figure \ref{W3-Decomp-AE+EAS-SW}.
-We revisit these two sources in the next section with spectropolarimetry observations.
-Further detailed analysis is presented in the Appendix.
+We revisit these two sources in the next section with spectropolarimetry observations, and more detailed analysis is presented in the Appendix.

 Another sightline having a relative peak in scattering polarization is at offset (+0\farcs35, 0\farcs0), i.e., to the right (SW) of the origin and is also marked with a cross-diamond symbol in the images of Figure \ref{W3-pvecsPA-EAO+EAS}.
 Plots comparing the original and extended Aitken method fits to Stokes spectra at this scattering peak sightline are shown in Figure \ref{W3-AE+EAS-SPR} of the Appendix.
 The plots present a similar result: the Stokes spectra cannot be fit with just two components, whereas including the scattering polarization component produces an exact fit.
 This scattering peak sightline is offset 0\farcs3 NE from the secondary mid-IR source in W3 IRS5 (marked by a circled cross), which is the same distance and direction offset of the other scattering peak sightline from the brighter source NE of the origin.